How To Make Sure Your Legacy Lives On After You’re Gone

 Tell someone about it.
 While you might not want to share this with anyone while you’re still alive, be sure to leave instructions to a specific person so you can be sure your wishes are followed.
 Whether it’s a handwritten letter or a digital document, leave it somewhere it can be found with instructions on where you want it posted.

-Letter To Specific people In Your Life
+Letters To Specific People In Your Life

 A lot of people call this type of thing an “Ethical Will,” which is a terribly cold name for something with so much heart.
-Here’s where you get the chance to let your family, friends and anyone else in this world know who you are and how you feel about them.
+Here’s where you get the chance to let your family, friends, and anyone else in this world know who you are and how you feel about them.

-There’s a lot of people in your life, and each person might require a different message to help ease the grief after you’re gone.
+There are a lot of people in your life, and each person might require a different message to help ease the grief after you’re gone.
 It doesn’t have to be a novel, but it’s something they will likely treasure for the rest of their lives.